-- Is a specific licence, certificate, degree or diploma needed to do this type of work?
+- Do you need a specific licence, certificate, degree, or diploma to do this type of work?

 - If graduation from a training program is required, where is this training offered?
 How long does the training take to complete?
 How much does it cost?

 - Does the work have any special physical requirements?
 For example, will you need to be able to lift heavy objects?